Skip to content

 Brighton & Hove Rugby League are delivering one of the eight Future Hubs in the Southern Regions covering the Sussex and South Coast area.

-The 2024 programme runs for 12 weeks between May and July and includes three festival opportunities against the other Future Hubs across the South.
+The 2026 programme runs for 12 weeks between May and July and includes festival opportunities against the other Future Hubs across the South.

 Sign up now to receive all the information and book your place